neal-o-r/mechanical_turk/README.md

 A chess playing bot.
 Currently can play in a few ways, in increasing order of ability:

 	* Randomly
-	* Evaluate one move ahead
+	* Evaluate 1 move ahead
 	* Evaluate n moves ahead with iteratively deepened minimax.
 	* Evaluate n moves ahead with iteratively deepened alpha-beta pruned minimax.